DBC-Lab/Brain_images_processed/ADNI_Alzheimer's_Disease_Neuroimaging_Initiative/README.md

 __Please download the results from xxxx.__

+Please note that the data in folder ***002_S_0295*** and *-T1w.nii.gz can only be used as examples to match the spatial orientation and resolution of the processed results.

 ## MR images from ADNI

 1. Please download ADNI images from https://ida.loni.usc.edu/login.jsp.
 One example is in folder ***002_S_0295***.